 18 Tips on How to Move Out of Your Parents’ House

-Moving out of your parents' home is a major lifetime milestone.
+Moving out of your parents’ home is a major life milestone.

 When you’re planning to buy your first home, start by getting pre-approved for a mortgage.
 This will show you what you qualify for and will prepare you for house hunting.